SherG/sherrieg/content/blog/rationist-papers/index.md

 Also see Izabella Kaminska's overview: "<a href="https://the-blindspot.com/how-about-a-vitruvian-capitalist-reset/" target="blank">How about a Vitruvian capitalist reset?</a>"

 Kaminska is the founder of The Blind Spot.
-She's a veteran of the <em>Financial</em> Times, Platts, and several other markets- and commodities-focused publications.
+She's a veteran of the <em>Financial Times</em>, S&P Global Platts, and several other markets- and commodities-focused publications.

 * Timothy Ferguson is author of the Rationist Papers and the founder of the Anacyclosis Institute.
 * Kaminska is a board member at the Anacyclosis Institute.